smr547/pbs_demo/raijin_pbs_tips.md

 # Tips for designing Raijin jobs

+We often deal with very large, continental-scale datasets.
+So big workflows are a reality of working at GA.
+The good news is our data is spinning on a super computer.
 Here are some tips and guidelines in no particular order.
 They are intended to help the new starter avoid some pitfalls when working with PBS on Raijin.

 ## Terms
 I've tried to be accurate in my use of language -- Please refer to my [glossary of terms](./glossary.md).
 Now for the tips.

 ## Big jobs are better than small jobs
-We often deal with very large, continental-scale datasets, so big workflows are a reality of working at GA.
-The good news is our data is spinning on a super computer.
-So first tip...

 The Raijin PBS implimentation limits the number of jobs that can be subitted to a single queue from a single project -- that limit is 200.
 When designing a workflow try to break it up into large jobs. i.e. Jobs that process a lot of data (and that may require many nodes).